davidmm01/py-aircon-weights/README.md

 # py-aircon-weights

+## Language Used

+This solution uses the Python 3 programming language.

-## Set up
+## Set up Instructions

+As this solution uses python, you will need Python (minimum v3.6) installed on your machine.
+If you don't already have it, you can get python [here](https://www.python.org/downloads/).

-It is recommended you create a virtual environment to run the program.
+Once you have python installed, it is my recommendation you create a virtual environment before installing dependencies.

 `python3 -m venv venv`